Renters12 May 2026·8 min read

 That power is over.
 Landlords now need a real, specified ground to end a tenancy: serious arrears, antisocial behaviour, selling the property, moving in themselves.
 Each ground has its own notice period and evidence requirements.

 What this really means: security.
-For the first time, you can put down roots without a quiet dread that the email will come.
+For the first time in decades, you can put down roots without a quiet dread that the email will come.

 Bidding wars are banned